Sean-G-Han/tp/docs/UserGuide.md

    - `list` : Lists all contacts.

-   - `addclient n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the application.
+   - `addc n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the application.

-   - `deleteclient 3` : Deletes the 3rd contact shown in the current list.
+   - `delc 3` : Deletes the 3rd contact shown in the current list.

    - `clear` : Deletes all contacts.